 Let’s Break up this text with a Video

 This video is for the 2017 model, but most of it is still relevant.
-The 2018 model does have a new waffle strap in place of the honeycomb strap though.
+The 2018 & 2019 models do have a new waffle strap in place of the honeycomb strap though.

 They aren’t the most comfortable binding going around, and part of that is to do with that shock absorption, and part of it is to do with the tall highback (IMO) – but they’re still pretty comfortable overall – and that waffle strap is really nice and conforms to the boot nicely with no pressure points.
 I also really liked the toe strap.